AverardoDiMugello/doge-guard/README.md

 pip install -r requirements.txt
 ```

+Next, we need to setup access to the LLM.
+Doge Guard uses Cohere for its LLM, embeddings, and re-rankers.
+To access these, go to [Cohere's website](https://cohere.com/) and create an account and API key.
+For testing that your Doge Guard setup works, you can use a trial API key initially, which allows free access at tight rate-limits for 10,000 API calls per month, but in order to run serious workloads you will need a production key.
+The entire development of Doge Guard cost <$2 with a production key, so I recommend just getting a production one.

-Next, go to [Cohere's website](https://cohere.com/) and create an account and API key.
-Create a file called `.env` and save the API key to that file like this:
+Once you have an account and API key, create a file called `.env` in the root directory of the `doge-guard` project (i.e., the same folder as this README.md file) and save the API key to that file like this:

 ```
 COHERE_API_KEY=YourAPIKeyHere